 Labrador Retriever vs. Golden Retriever: Health issues

-Labradors and Golden Retrievers have similar breed-specific health issues, including:
+Labradors and Golden Retrievers have similar breed-specific health problems:

 Hip and elbow dysplasia